TR94/Kiwi-cocktail-bar/README.md

 Going right back to the Stratgey behind the site, we must test the user goals to make sure the site provides the correct user experience.

 ### New User Goals:
-"As a new user, I want to use a search engine, such as Google, to show me socialising venues within the area."
+"As a new user, I want to find local socialising venues within the area (Cardiff)."
 - Search Engine Optimisation (SEO) has been considered in the meta data for the site.
 The keywords and description within the index.html file give search engines the information they need to present the site to the relevant searches.
 From a commerical stand-point the business would need to pay for advertising and sponsored links in order to improve the SEO.

 "As a new user, I want the site to present the decor, styling and feel of how the bar is going to be."